HCL-TECH-SOFTWARE/domino-backup/docs/backup-backends.md

 For mail databases archiving can even be implemented leveraging policies.
 This includes home server groups to assign archive server targets.

-Having a larger archive copy and a smaller live database if beneficial for performance and backup optimization.
+Having a larger archive copy and a smaller live database is very beneficial for performance and backup optimization.

 A server based monthly archive also reduces the need for weekly or daily backups on archive servers.

 ### Archive DAOS support

-When creating an archive an archive database is not automatically DAOS enabled.
+Note: When creating an archive an archive database is not automatically DAOS enabled.
 You have to specify the `-DAOS ON` option explicitly.

 ```
 load compact -a -DAOS ON
 ```